Wrigley Field's Restoration Took Commitment to Engineering, Construction Solutions

 M/E/P Engineer: ME Engineers

 Owner’s Representative: CAA ICON

-Architect of Record: Stantec (Formerly VOA Associates Inc.)
+Architects: Stantec (Formerly VOA Associates Inc.), Populous

 Known as the friendly confines, Wrigley Field is more than a historic ball park, it’s beloved by north side residents and baseball fans worldwide.
 However, when the Ricketts Family bought the Chicago Cubs in 2009, the historic park at 1060 W. Addison was showing all of its then-95 years of age.
 The previous owners even put up nets to catch falling concrete in the interior of the stadium.

 Any renovation and restoration effort was hampered because accurate drawings or any documentation of previous renovations had been lost over the years or was incomplete and unreliable for the scale of the proposed renovations.

 “[In the 1920s] they decided to expand the ballpark.” says Michael Toolis, vice president at architect Stantec.
 “They raised large sections of the stadia onto skids and pulled the whole stadium out using horse power.
 It’s not symmetrical, right and left field, and that’s part of the reason why.
 The 1920’s structure was built to accommodate upper decks that were added at a later date, and all of this early work was built on bad soil, if you will.
 These are the types of things we were faced with in undertaking the project.”